Steven Levitsky did not become influential because he announced something wholly new.

 Why he still matters

-Steven Levitsky matters because he helped the public understand that democracies usually die in prose, not just in explosions.
+Steven Levitsky matters because he helped the public understand that democracies usually die in prose, not explosions alone.
+That democratic-stress thread also runs through Cass Sunstein and Steven Pinker, even when their conclusions differ.

 He showed how rules can remain on paper while competition is bent, how parties can normalize anti-democratic actors, and how citizens can misread slow decay as ordinary politics.
 His scholarship on Latin America and hybrid regimes gave him the tools to see these patterns early.
 His books and essays gave others the tools to see them too.